alpinedev51/mma-elo-engine-py/README.md

 #### What is ELO?

-ELO is a rating system used to calculate the relative skill levels of players in two-player games such as chess, and more recently, in combat sports like MMA.
-It provides a dynamic way to rank competitors based on their performance against one another.
+ELO is a rating system used to calculate the relative skill levels of players in two-player games such as chess, and in some cases, in combat sports like MMA.
+It provides a way to rank competitors based on their performance against one another.

 #### Origins of ELO